 The Livre de Chevalerie or Book of Chivalry1 is a 14th century treatise by the knight Geoffroi de Charny to provide philosophical grounding for the new French Ordre de l’Étoile - a chivalric order2 that he was a part of.

 Geoffroi attempts to explain how a knight should be chivalrous - in particular focusing on them being really bold and skilled and not getting fat or lazy.
-He prescribes being almost monastic in behavior (and thinks this practice of being both daring and aesthetic is particularly noble and holy).
+He prescribes being almost monastic in behavior3.
 It’s an interesting look into the self-justifications of knighthood at the time.

 Footnotes